domi-cmd/Reference_Application_for_OWASP_MASTG/apps/maswe_crypto/src/main/java/com/dkronig/maswe_crypto/maswe_0024/README.md

       return crc.getValue();
 }
 ```
-2. Using said checksum for verifying integrity of sensitive banking information here:
+2. Using said checksum for signing integrity of sensitive banking information here:
 ```java
 // Use crc32 as a checksum
 String payload = bankCommand.command + bankCommand.amountEuros